 I can, however, imagine the late night TV advertisement for a home-use lyophilizer: “Hurry!
 Get Yours Today for Just 3 Easy Payments of Only $6,999.00 Each!”

 We are excited to announce that we now offer Harvest Right Home Freeze Dryers!

 We have three sizes available (Small, Standard and Large), in a variety of powder-coated color finishes or stainless steel.

 If we factor in the preparation time and labor involved, we can see that this is not an inexpensive endeavor.
 In fact, freeze-drying is the most expensive method of food preservation.
 However, if we look a little further, we may see that the added expense is well worth the investment.

 Since a significant portion of the expense goes into the preparation of the food prior to freezing, that means that as the end-user, you don’t have to do any prep work.
 Add water, heat & eat.
 Depending on your needs, that may have significant value, especially if you’re camping in the mountains, or enduring an extended power outage for example.

-Additionally, the quality of the finished product is far superior to any other method of preservation, with the exception of wet-freezing (freezing foods in a freezer, in the form you bought them at the store).
+Additionally, the quality of the finished product is far superior to any other method of preservation, with the possible exception of wet-freezing (freezing foods in a freezer, in the form you bought them at the store).
 But in a disaster or survival situation, keeping foods frozen may not be possible for an extended period of time, even with a supplemental generator.
 Again, the benefit of freeze-drying may well offset the additional costs.